DehraX/Color-of-the-Day/README.md

 This simple app is meant to generate an aestethically pleasing color on the server, send it to the the client, which displays it in a nice manner with complementary colors.

 ###TODO
+Calculate color according to date of year, and second on the day.
+Do it according to a color wheel.
 Fetch color directly from database.

 ##Technologies